-The purpose of schematic design is to produce sketches based on the initial discussions between architect and client.
-Note the plural sketches – the goal is not for the architect to propose one finished and polished idea, but to offer a range of possible options that meet the client’s requirements.
+The purpose of schematic design is to produce conceptual ideas based on the initial discussions between architect and client.
+Note the plural ideas– the goal is not for the architect to propose one finished and polished idea, but to offer a range of possible options that meet the client’s requirements.

-While most of the drawings made during the schematic design phase are likely to be plans, these should be accompanied by elevations and sketches of suggested details.
+While most of the drawings made during the schematic design phase are likely to be plans, as described below these should be accompanied by elevations and sketches of suggested details.

 The overarching goal of schematic design is for the client to have in their hands a design they are happy with, but this is not a simple march from A to B. Schematic design is a collaborative process in which the client is heavily involved.
 Initially, the architect draws out a number of possible options for the building, based on input from the programming strategy stage.

 The client evaluates these, either by selecting one design to take forward or requesting further options to better meet their needs.
 Even when client and architect have settled on a basic design, it will likely go through several iterations as ideas are refined.

 In short, the schematic design process is a back-and-forth featuring a lot of negotiation.

 This has the potential to be fraught, for example if a client seems to change their mind about their priorities, or if an architect does not respond well to the rejection of their ideas.
 However, when the client and architect are a good match and communicate effectively, schematic design can be an invigorating creative adventure!